43GAME-Studio/Unity-OpenCES/README.md

 # How to use
 This paragraph will teach you how to use the environment system
 > ## Import
-> 1.Import all the dependencies given in your project<br>
+> 1.Import all the dependencies given into your project<br>
 > 2.Import this unity package<br>

 > ## Volume